pingcap/docs-tidb-operator/en/configure-storage-class.md

 Kubernetes currently supports statically allocated local storage.
 To create a local storage object, use `local-volume-provisioner` in the [local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) repository.

-### Step 1.
-Pre-allocate local storage
+### Step 1: Pre-allocate local storage

-- For a disk storing data in TiKV, you can [mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#use-a-whole-disk-as-a-filesystem-pv) it into `/mnt/ssd` directory, and create `ssd-storage` `StorageClass` for it to use.
+- For a disk that stores TiKV data, you can [mount](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#use-a-whole-disk-as-a-filesystem-pv) the disk into the `/mnt/ssd` directory, and create a `StorageClass` named `ssd-storage` for the disk to use.

-    For high performance, it is recommanded TiKV dedicate a disk, and the recommended disk type is SSD.
+    To achieve high performance, it is recommanded to allocate TiDB a dedicated disk, and the recommended disk type is SSD.

-- For a disk storing data in PD, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
-First, create multiple directories in the disk, and bind mount them into `/mnt/sharedssd` directory.
-Then, create `shared-ssd-storage` `StorageClass` for them to use.
+- For a disk that stores PD data, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
+First, create multiple directories in the disk, and bind mount the directories into the `/mnt/sharedssd` directory.
+Then, create a `StorageClass` named `shared-ssd-storage` for the directories to use.

     >**Note:**
     >
     > The number of directories you create depends on the planned number of TiDB clusters, and the number of PD servers in each cluster.
 For each directory, a corresponding PV will be created.
 Each PD server uses one PV.

-- For a disk storing monitoring data, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
-First, create multiple directories in the disk, and bind mount them into `/mnt/monitoring` directory.
-Then, create `monitoring-storage` `StorageClass` for them to use.
+- For a disk that stores monitoring data, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
+First, create multiple directories in the disk, and bind mount the directories into the `/mnt/monitoring` directory.
+Then, create a `StorageClass` named `monitoring-storage` for the directories to use.

     >**Note:**
     >
     > The number of directories you create depends on the planned number of TiDB clusters.
 For each directory, a corresponding PV will be created.
 The monitoring data in each TiDB cluster uses one PV.

-- For a disk storing TiDB Binlog and backup data, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
-First, create multiple directories in the disk, and bind mount them into `/mnt/backup` directory.
-Then, create `backup-storage` `StorageClass` for them to use.
+- For a disk that stores TiDB Binlog and backup data, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
+First, create multiple directories in the disk, and bind mount the directories them into the `/mnt/backup` directory.
+Then, create a `StorageClass` named `backup-storage` for the directories to use.

     >**Note:**
     >
     > The number of directories you create depends on the planned number of TiDB clusters, the number of Pumps in each cluster, and your backup method.
 For each directory, a corresponding PV will be created.
 Each Pump uses one PV and each Drainer uses one PV.
 All [Ad-hoc full backup](backup-to-s3.md#ad-hoc-full-backup-to-s3-compatible-storage) tasks and all [scheduled full backup](backup-to-s3.md#scheduled-full-backup-to-s3-compatible-storage) tasks share one PV.

-The `/mnt/ssd`, `/mnt/sharedssd`, `/mnt/monitoring` and `/mnt/backup` are discovery directories used by local-volume-provisioner. local-volume-provisioner create a corresponding PV for each subdirectory in discovery directory.
+The `/mnt/ssd`, `/mnt/sharedssd`, `/mnt/monitoring`, and `/mnt/backup` directories mentioned above are discovery directories used by local-volume-provisioner. local-volume-provisioner creates a corresponding PV for each subdirectory in discovery directory.

-### Step 2.
-Deploy local-volume-provisioner
+### Step 2: Deploy local-volume-provisioner

 #### Online deployment

-1. Download deployment file for local-volume-provisioner.
+1. Download the deployment file for local-volume-provisioner.

     {{< copyable "shell-regular" >}}

     ```shell
     wget https://raw.githubusercontent.com/pingcap/tidb-operator/master/examples/local-pv/local-volume-provisioner.yaml
     ```